AurumAS/DoubleCache/README.md

     remoteCache,
     new RedisPublisher(connection, serializer)));
 ```
-The sample above assumes the local cache must be kept in sync with the remote cache.
-If sync is not required, the cache can be created without the pub/sub option:
+The sample above instantiate a local cache synched with the remote Redis cache.
+If sync is not required, constructing the cache without pub/sub is a bit simpler

 ```
 var connection = ConnectionMultiplexer.Connect("localhost");